Joint extremes of inversions and descents of random permutations: Appendix: remaining proofs

 since each of $Z_i, Z_{i+1} ,Z_j$ are equally likely to be the maximum.
 Types C and D are handled the same way.
 For type C, we have $\Cov(\textbf{1}\{Z_i > Z_j\}, \textbf{1}\{Z_{j-1} > Z_j\}) = \tfrac{1}{12},$ and for type D, $\Cov(\textbf{1}\{Z_i > Z_j\}, \textbf{1}\{Z_{j} > Z_{j+1}\}) = -\tfrac{1}{12}$.
 So if $1<i<i+1<j<n$, the inner sum

 consists of two canceling pairs of $1/12$ and $-1/12,$ and vanishes altogether.
-Figure~\ref{fig11} displays the passage of $k$ and the positions of the positive and negative covariances, in which we see that the positive signs are located inside, while the negative ones are located outside.
-We also use this figure to explain what happens if $1<i<i+1<j<n$ does not hold.
-We call such cases exceptional.
+Figure~\ref{fig11} displays the passage of $k$ over the indices $1, \ldots, n$ and the positions of the positive and negative covariances, in which we see that the positive signs are located inside, while the negative ones are located outside.
+With the help of this figure, we can also see what happens when $1<i<i+1<j<n$ does not hold: